vk-cs/docs-public/docs/en/tools-for-using-services/terraform/use-cases/mlplatform/jupyterhub/jupyterhub.md

     <summary>Examples</summary>

   - `network_id = vkcs_networking_network.default.id`: the instance will be hosted on a new network, which will be created by the `vkcs_networking_network` resource.
 The resource will be generated further.
-  - `network_id = data.vkcs_networking_network.default.id`: the instance will be hosted on an existing network, its ID is taken from the `vkcs_networking_network` data source.
-The source will be generated hosted.
+  - `network_id = data.vkcs_networking_network.default.id`: the instance will be hosted on an existing network.
+Its ID is taken from the `vkcs_networking_network` data source.
+The source will be generated further.
   - `network_id = "bb76507d-yyyy-yyyy-yyyy-2bca1a4c4cfc"`: the instance will be hosted on an existing network.
-Its ID is taken from the [list of networks](/en/networks/vnet/operations/manage-net#viewing_the_list_of_networks_and_subnets_and_information_about_them) in the VK Cloud personal account or through the Openstack CLI.
+Its ID is taken from the [list of networks](/en/networks/vnet/operations/manage-net#viewing_the_list_of_networks_and_subnets_and_information_about_them) in your VK Cloud personal account or via the Openstack CLI.

   </details>